Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 Observations:

-- intel_avx512, pdqsort, rust_std and ipnsort all loose performance
+- intel_avx512, pdqsort, rust_std and ipnsort all lose performance
 - libstdc++ `std::sort` seems to perform better than the `msvc` version in this test.
 Showing significantly less regression than would be expected due to the CPU frequency difference.
 - The relative performance loss compared to Windows machine of ipnsort is larger than the one of intel_avx512.
 This is likely caused by the disabled CPU boost and overall conservative frequency cap of 3 GHz.
 The Linux machine is more indicative of a server environment.
 Where in contrast on the Windows machine ipnsort can boost higher than intel_avx512.
 - For larger inputs intel_avx512 shows better throughput on Windows with a measured sustained frequency of ~3.8GHz.
 E.g. at input size 1m on Windows ~67m elem/s vs ~54m elem/s on Linux.
 Which neatly matches the frequency difference.